 Withdrawing from a Course

-Students may withdraw from a full-semester course, without penalty, until the end of the tenth week of the semester.
+Students may withdraw from a full-semester course, without penalty, until the day before the start of finals week.
 For five week courses, it is the last day of the third week; for three week courses, it is the last day of the second week.
 Contact the Registrar’s Office for specific dates for each semester.
 Withdrawals are recorded on your transcript with a grade of “W”.
 There is no penalty attached to this grade.

 Part-time students pay tuition for each credit for which they are registered.
 Full-time students are eligible for a refund only if they withdraw from school.
 If students drop/withdraw from a course within the refund deadlines, they will receive the appropriate refund as indicated on guidelines on the Cashier's web page.